 Methanol poisonings have occurred in Turkey, Nigeria, the Czech Republic and the UK.
 Over 90 people from Mumbai died from a single bad batch of homemade alcohol in 2015.
 Kentucky rednecks, despite over a century in the backyard booze business, regularly succumb to moonshine poisoning.

-No matter where you are, if you expect you’ve been poisoned, get to a hospital immediately.
-Tell the people you’re with that you think you’ve been poisoned with methanol; by the time you arrive, you may not be in any shape to communicate with medical staff.
+No matter where you are, if you think you have methanol poisoning, get to a hospital immediately.
+Let somebody know what the problem is.
+By the time you arrive, you may not be in any shape to communicate with medical staff.

 Until countries with unregulated alcohol industries raise awareness and enforce regulation, travellers have to decide what risks they’ll take for a taste of culture.